Research at the Iovino Laboratory

 After trafficking across the blood-brain barrier endothelium, S. pneumoniae in the brain encounters neurons and microglia.
 Neuronal damage can be caused by a direct interaction with the bacteria as a consequence of bacterial adhesion and invasion of neuronal cells, but also by an indirect interaction through the release of the toxin pneumolysin; microglia, the resident immune cells of the brain, have the fundamental function of eliminating bacteria by phagocytosis, on the other hand bacteria can also use microglia as niche to survive in the brain.

 Neurons are the main cell component of the brain, and mediate many functions controlled by the brain.
-Neurological sequelae caused by bacterial infection of the brain occur in 50% of meningitis survivors and are often related to neuronal damage.
+Neurological sequelae caused by bacterial infection of the brain occur in up to 70% of meningitis survivors and are due to a neuronal cell damage caused by the infection.
 Our goal is to study how pneumococci can interact with neurons, invade and kill neuronal cells.

 Neuronal death in pneumococcal meningitis is triggered by pneumolysin and RrgA interactions with β-actin.